Mesothelioma Prognosis Overview

 What Determines a Prognosis?

-While it can be good for mesothelioma patients to inform themselves of survival rates and median life expectancy statistics, it’s important to not put all your stock into these numbers.
-A variety of factors determine an individual patient’s prognosis.
+While it can be good for mesothelioma patients to inform themselves of survival rates and median life expectancy statistics, it’s important to note that a variety of factors determine an prognosis.

 Mesothelioma advocates continuously reinforce the varying nature of the disease, and that it’s not one-size-fits-all cancer with catchall treatments.